cs50nestm/cs50labs/dowhileloop/README.md

 {% next %}

 The condition here often seems counterintuitive.
+We want to accept a positive number, yet the Boolean expression checks for negative numbers and zero.
+However, the idea here is that we want to **repeat the prompt** when the **input is invalid**.
+And our input is invalid when `(positive_int <= 0)` is true.

-We are declaring a variable `positive_int` first, since a variable declared inside of a loop is a temporary variable, and only available inside that loop.
-The initial keyword `do` starts our loop.
-We then execute the code inside the curly braces, and then check the condition after the `while` keyword.
-As long as the condition is true, we repeat everything inside the curly braces.
-So in this case, we repeat the user prompt when the input is **invalid**.
+Note that we are declaring a variable `positive_int` outside of our loop.
+We do this because we want this variable to be available throughout our entire program.
+A variable declared inside of a loop is a temporary variable, and only available inside that loop.

-Note that there is a semicolon `;` after the condition, since this is the end of this statement.
+Note also that there is a semicolon `;` after the condition, since this is the end of our do-while statement.

 {% next %}